 Geothermal systems work by using the ground beneath our feet, which is warmer than the outside air in the winter and cooler in the summer.
 Inserting a series of pipes into the ground allows heat to be transferred to and from your home.
-In this process heat is not created, it is transported, therefore no fuel is burned.
+In the geothermal process heat is not created, it is transported, therefore no fuel is burned.
 Geothermal Heat Pump Systems can be separated into two basic components.

 - Heat Pump – the inside unit known as the heat pump